Skip to content

 Pasay

 Philippine Airlines, Cebu Pacific, and Air Asia offer flights to Bohol from the Ninoy Aquino International Airport.
-Travel time between Manila and Bohol is around 1 hour and 15 minutes.
+The travel time between Manila and Bohol is approximately an hour and 15 minutes.

 Davao